Brian Redhead

-Biography
+Education and early life

 Redhead was born in Newcastle upon Tyne.
 He was the only child of Ernest Leonard Redhead, a silk screen printer and advertising agent, and his wife, Janet Crossley (née Fairley).
-He was educated at the Royal Grammar School in Newcastle.
-After national service, he read history at Downing College, Cambridge.
+He was educated at the Royal Grammar School, Newcastle.
+After national service, he read history at the University of Cambridge as an undergraduate student of Downing College, Cambridge.

+Career

-His career in journalism started in 1954 as a journalist for the Manchester Guardian newspaper.
+Redhead's career in journalism started in 1954 as a journalist for the Manchester Guardian newspaper.
 He married Jean Salmon (known as Jenni) on 19 June 1954.
 They had four children: two sons, Stephen and James, and twins, Annabel (known as Abby) and William.

 He became northern editor of The Guardian in 1965, and editor of the Manchester Evening News in 1969.
 After being passed over for the editorship of The Guardian in favour of Peter Preston in 1975, he left to join the Today programme on BBC Radio 4, replacing Robert Robinson.
 He was already an experienced broadcaster, having been 'discovered' around 1960 by a BBC Manchester producer, Olive Shapley, who was looking for a presenter of a television programme called Something to Read:I held auditions over two days and there were some promising people.
-However, on the second day a young man turned up who was clearly highly intelligent and knowledgable[sic], oozed confidence, communicated effortlessly through the camera, was very funny and never stopped talking.
+However, on the second day a young man turned up who was clearly highly intelligent and knowledgable [sic], oozed confidence, communicated effortlessly through the camera, was very funny and never stopped talking.
 I knew instantly that this was the one.Later, Redhead presented Points North on television, and chaired the Saturday night Radio 4 topical conversation programme A Word in Edgeways for many years.

+In the 1970s Redhead appeared twice on BBC Two's music panel quiz Face the Music: on 10 June 1974 and on 24 September 1975.

 He formed a partnership with fellow Today presenter John Timpson which lasted for over 10 years.
 Redhead and Timpson had a series of running jokes on the programme, including the mythical organisations "The Friends of the M6" (long-suffering motorists trapped in its frequent traffic jams) and "The League of Pear-Shaped Men" (of which he and Timpson were the principal members).

 His sense of humour often appeared in asides in the Today programme.
 Talking of a convoy moving at 3 mph, Redhead observed that was probably 3 mph faster than they were moving on the M25 motorway that morning.
 When working the same slot as John Humphrys, he gleefully reported that Humphrys had turned up for work on his day off (probably before 6.00am) and was livid.
 On another occasion, he reported that the weather would be "brighter in the north than the south, like the people".
 Sue MacGregor and Peter Hobday were also co-presenters, and the team was celebrated in 1987.